 Therefore, the CBSE grading system is more uniform and consistent than that of the State board.

-CBSE vs State Board Entrance Exam
+CBSE vs State Board: Entrance Exam

-After completing school, students generally sit for entrance exams to pursue higher studies.
+After completing school, the students generally sit for entrance exams to pursue higher studies.
 Students also join coaching centres to qualify for entrance exams like JEE and NEET.
 Since these competitive exams are based on the CBSE syllabus, CBSE students stand a better chance of cracking these exams.

 Conversely, the State Board is less challenging than the CBSE board and concentrates more on regional matters.
 Therefore, students from the State Board find it challenging to clear the competitive exams and need to study harder.

-CBSE vs State Board International Scope
+CBSE vs State Board: International Scope

 On the other hand, the State board focuses only on the English language and regional levels.
 Therefore, between CBSE vs State boards, CBSE has a broader international scope compared to the State boards.

-CBSE vs State Board Result
+CBSE vs State Board: Result

-Under the CBSE board, students can qualify for the exams only if they understand the concepts.
+Under the CBSE board, the students can qualify for the exams only if they understand the concepts.
 At the same time, the State boards include direct questions from the reference books.
 Hence, it becomes challenging for CBSE students to score well in the exams.
 Students studying under the State boards can secure higher marks in the exams.

 Merits and Demerits of the CBSE Board